StratoKit/strato-runner/packages/lazy-recursive-merge/README.md

 ## Requirements

-This only uses `Object.defineProperty` so should work on everything.
+This only uses `Object.defineProperty` and `WeakMap`, so it should work on everything with a polyfill for `WeakMap`.

+## TODO

+- make a proper npm package build that will work for browsers
+- a function to find which config determined the value of a given path, for error reporting.